 - Mild Suggestive Themes, Violence

 Not all Spider-Man games are based on movies.
 The next pick in our ranking, Marvel’s Spider-Man is an original Spider-Man story.
-The setting is New York.
 Unlike other games and storylines, this time, Peter Parker’s in full command of his Spidey skills.
 Filled with familiar characters in an all-new dilemma, the combat, acrobatic, and web-travel physics are new and improved in the game.
 The overall environment is interactive on a level like never before.
 Returning villains include Kingpin, Scorpion, and Shocker.
-Like any good Spider-man story, Peter Parker’s personal life (read: MJ) must be balanced with his responsibilities as a superhero.
+Like any good Spider-Man story, Peter Parker’s personal life must be balanced with his responsibilities as a superhero.

-This is without a doubt one of the best Spider-Man games in history, according to some who have tried it.
+This is without a doubt one of the best Spider-Man games in history.
 The controls are fun, particularly while swinging across the tops of buildings in the Manhattan skyline.
 The MJ and Peter Parker storyline is also strong, we found out.
 The cutscenes and writing make you feel like you’re playing one of the Spider-Man movies, despite the original plotline.
 Wearing Tom Holland’s Spider suit is an especially popular choice among players.

 Spider-Man: Miles Morales

 And topping our list of the best Spider-Man games is Spider-Man: Miles Morales.
 In the game, Miles learns the classic Spidey struggle of power and responsibility.
 He works closely with Peter while he learns the ropes — or the webs, rather — of his new role as Spider-Man.